Spotlight on private equity record as it hits the stage

 The signs, at least, are that the public pension funds, endowments and sovereign wealth funds that back the private equity groups are still providing funds to the biggest and best performers.

-That will give heart to the many firms that are following, such as Apax APAX.UL, Permira PERM.UL and Cinven CINV.UL, all looking to raise multi-billion euro pools of capital, now joined by Advent International, which is looking to raise 7 billion euros for deals, people familiar with the situation said.
+That will give heart to the many firms that are following, such as Apax, Permira and Cinven, all looking to raise multi-billion euro pools of capital, now joined by Advent International, which is looking to raise 7 billion euros for deals, people familiar with the situation said.

 But cautious investors are taking longer to make decisions.